thyraxx/LostRuinsMod/README.md

 This is a mod which adds a new game mode, New Game+.
 This unlocks all items for the specific difficulty.
 More things might come.

-#### Warning
-Playing this mod might unlock achievements, like finding all weapons.
+**Warning**: Playing this mod might unlock achievements, like finding all weapons.

 ## Prerequisite
 - BepInEx v5.x.x